 - Editors have an arms’ length view of the text.
 They are not as emotionally invested as the author.

 - Editors have in mind the best for the author and the book.
 Be open and flexible if you decide to work with an editor.

 A few tips on self-editing

 Sheryl Lee believes that authors cannot edit themselves properly because they read what they think they wrote instead of what they actually wrote.
-If you decide to self-edit, put that book aside for at least two weeks.
+If you decide to self-edit and proofread, put that book aside for at least two weeks.
 Then go back and read it again.
 Look up for the most common errors:

 - doubling up on a word

 - autocorrect interference – getting the wrong word correctly spelled